nikolaik/p2coffee/README.md

 # TODO
-- Rename LogEvent to sensorevent
+- Rename LogEvent to SensorEvent